stshryu/stshryu.github.io/content/_index.md

     end_date = "Sep 2017"
     duties = [
     '''
-    Wrote features in PHP, Javscript and MySQL to bring client requirements to life.
+    Wrote features in PHP, Javascript and MySQL to bring client requirements to life.
     ''',
     '''
     Wrote and maintained Selenium based web-automation testing suites for our UI to ensure changes wouldn't break existing workflows.